avocado136/avocado136.github.io/_posts/2024-07-10-flowmatching.md

 Over the past few weeks, I immersed myself in learning about the concept of Flow Matching.
 While the journey was enjoyable, the concept proved to be quite abstract and challenging to understand.
 In this blog post, I aim to demystify Flow Matching and present it in a straightforward manner that anyone can follow.
 I hope someone would find this useful!

+***Update***: I recently applied Flow Matching to my area of expertise—Speech Synthesis.
+If you're interested in seeing how it works in this context, check out my detailed exploration [here](https://avocado136.github.io/portfolio/flow_matching_tortoisetts/).

 # Diffusion Recap and Motivation of Flow Matching
 Most of us are probably somewhat familiar with the concept of the diffusion process in diffusion-based models.
 Let's refresh real quick.